andrea-f/bitmovin-player-augment-seekbar-metadata/README.md

     seekbarLabelPosition = seekbarLabelConfig.labelPosition,
     playEvent = seekbarLabelConfig.playEvent,
     […]
-// Show the seek bar label and set the text in the title seekbarLabel.style.left = seekbarLabelPosition + "%";
+seekbarLabel.style.left = seekbarLabelPosition + "%";
 seekbarLabel.classList.remove(CSS_CLASSES.HIDDEN);
 seekbarLabelTitle.innerHTML = text;
 seekbarLabelTime.innerHTML = playEvent + "'";
 ```

-The class `bmpui-hidden` is removed to show the label.

 If `seekbarLabelConfig` is not defined, the label is hidden and the text cleared:

 ```
-if (seekbarLabel.className.indexOf(CSS_CLASSES.HIDDEN) === -1) {
 seekbarLabel.className += ' ' + CSS_CLASSES.HIDDEN;
 seekbarLabelTitle.innerHTML = '';
-}
 ```

 ## Step 5
 Fire mouseover event to pop up the control bar when the label is displayed with the extra information.
 The control bar will fade out after 5 seconds of inactivity.
 The events available are: https://developer.mozilla.org/en-US/docs/Web/Events

 Create a new event in `updateSeekbarUI`: